Is gamma-ray burst polarization from photosphere emission?: The characteristics of the GRBs with reported polarization detections

 \subsection{Power-law shape for the X-ray afterglows}

 In Figure \ref{fig:afterglow}, we show the X-ray afterglow light curves of the GRBs with reported polarization detections (including the upper and lower limits, mainly from AstroSAT, see Table 1 in \citealt{Chat2019}).
 It is found that all the X-ray afterglow light curves almost appear to be a simple power law, with a lack of any plateau, steep decay, or significant flare (with weak flare in the early time).
-This is quite similar to the results for the high-efficiency sample in \citet{Meng2022} and the high-energy sample in \citet{Yama2020} (with GeV/TeV detection).
+This is quite similar to the results for the high-efficiency sample in \citet{Meng2022}, the high-energy sample in \citet{Sharma2021} (with the jet-opening angle-corrected energy $E_{\gamma,\text{beam}}$ $\gtrsim 10^{52}$ erg, all obtaining the GeV/TeV detection) and the GeV/TeV-detected bursts in \citet{Yama2020}.
 The reason is that brighter bursts are selected to obtain the high statistical significance of the polarization measurement.
 In other words, it is also the sample with higher energy ($E_{\text{iso}}$ or $L_{\text{iso}}$).
-The power-law shape of the X-ray afterglow and the higher energy both imply that the central engine is likely to be a black hole.
+The millisecond magnetar has a maximum rotational energy of $\sim 10^{52}$ erg to form a jet \citep{Sharma2021}, and the power-law shape of the X-ray afterglow is the basic prediction of the classical hot fireball model for GRBs \citep{Paczy1993,Me1997}.
+Thus, the central engine for the GRBs with significant polarization is more likely to be a black hole.